-To access the reference design for Lab #4, do the following:
+To access the reference design for Lab 4, do the following:

-- 1. In your C: drive, create a folder called /Vivado_Tutorial. - 2.
+- 1. In your C: drive, create a folder called / Vivado\Tutorial. - 2.
 Download the reference design files from the Xilinx website. - 3.
-Unzip the tutorial source file to the /Vivado_Tutorial folder.
+Unzip the tutorial source file to the /Vivado\Tutorial folder.

-Lab 1: Using Implementation Strategies
+Using Implementation Strategies

 In this lab, you will learn how to use implementation strategies with design runs by creating multiple implementation runs employing different strategies, and comparing the results.
-You will use the CPU Netlist example design that is included in the Vivado[®] IDE.
+You will use the CPU Netlist example design that is included.